eviltik/devsrv/README.md

 ## **Motivation**

-Two day to test all standalone webservers npm module with all simple features i need, vs code it.
+How many dats to test all standalone webservers npm module with all simple features i'm looking for, vs time to code it.
 I coded it.

 ## **Changelog**

 > **v1.0.0 - 02/18/2022**
 * [x] Add: use HTTPS with generated self signed SSL certificates by default
 * [x] Add: client redirects handler
-* [x] Add: url rewriting handler
+* [x] Add: url rewriting handler (proxy)
 * [x] Add: static content webserver with content rewriting
 * [x] Add: Open the web browser